Joshua-Stradling/drmario64-mods/README.md

 This project builds on the [matching decomp of Dr. Mario 64](https://github.com/AngheloAlf/drmario64) by AngheloAlf.
 Please refer to their repository for additional information.

+### Compatibility Note

+Any modifications to the ROM will make it incompatible with certain emulator video plugins; this includes GLideN64 and Project64's default plugin.
+More accurate plugins like ParaLLEI-RDP seem to work fine (mods also seem to work well with flash cartridges running on the original console).

 ## Quick Setup

 ### System Dependencies